ShuranXu/Corn-Price-Predicter/README.md

   #### Price: Supply vs Demand
   Supply and demand interact to determine price.
 The market does react to short-term events, but knowing the sources of supply and demand, and when estimates of these are released, will provide the opportunity to purchase corn and cattle feed at lower prices.

-Corn price seasonality:
+#### Corn price fluctuation:
+* Seasonal tendency of corn price:
+   * Late June or early July - corn hits yearly peak prices
+   * November - harvest time - corn hits yearly lowest price
+   * November - March during winter, corn prices has least volatility.

-Ideal weather conditions:
+* Ideal weather conditions:
+In

 ## 2. Project Approach